karyateguh/Book-Recommendation/README.md

 While most columns are complete, gaps in the Age field (from the Users dataset) and sparse ratings per user/book pose analytical hurdles.
 Moreover, the absence of a standardized location field (intentionally removed) may limit geographic insights.

+The dataset is also can be downloaded from [kaggle](https://www.kaggle.com/datasets/somnambwl/bookcrossing-dataset)

 **For further details**, refer to the dataset's original publication: